 If you run the Piggy2 game again with exactly the same strategy, will you get the same results?
 Explain.
+Answer: No. The events are based on chance so the chances of getting exactly the same outcome are very small.

 Rolls vs Score - Collecting Statistical Evidence